-From July to December 2014, there were two reported deaths for individuals participating in the MO MFP program.
-Both individuals were in the PD target group.
-One person died from cardiac issues and the other had no listed cause of death.
+From January to June 2015, there was one reported death for an individual participating in the MO MFP program.
+This person was in the Aged target group and a heart attack was listed as the cause of death.

-Missouri Money Follows the Person Semi-Annual Evaluation Report - January to June 2014 Summary
+Missouri Money Follows the Person Semi-Annual Evaluation Report - January to June 2015 Summary

-For this reporting period, the Missouri Money Follows the Person: My Life, My Way, My Community MO (MFP) was able to transition 117 individuals.
-This was a significant improvement from the number of transition that occurred in the first reporting period and enabled the MO MFP project to achieve the 2014 transition target goal.
+For this reporting period, the Missouri Money Follows the Person: My Life, My Way, My Community MO (MFP) was able to transition 110 individuals.
+This rate of transitions continues the positive trend from earlier reporting periods and will likely enable the MO MFP project to achieve and perhaps surpass the 2015 transition target goal.
 The implementation of the Section Q website accompanied by training for nursing home staff on the administration of Section Q was hoped to aid the MO MFP project in achieving transition goals.
 The transition results for this reporting period suggest that this training approach is working and hopefully will continue to maintain transitions for the next reporting period.
-Available data for this reporting period suggest that there continue to be some difficulties in transitioning those in the DD and DD/MI groups.
-To help address this problem, the DDD continues to work on approaches to obtain guardianship consent to better transition their population into the community.
+Available data for this reporting period suggest an improvement in transitioning those in the DD and DD/MI groups.